1. Home

 7/10

-Lexus has always provided a left-field choice in the premium classes, and with a recent influx of ultra-compact models in the prestige SUV space from the likes of Volvo and BMW, the Japanese manufacturer responded with the super-dinky Lexus LBX.
+Lexus has always provided a left-field choice in the premium classes, and with a recent influx of ultra-compact models in the prestige SUV space from the likes of Volvo and BMW, the Japanese manufacturer responded with the dinky Lexus LBX.
 And it's a little cracker.

 It's based on the same mechanicals as the Toyota Yaris Cross from Lexus' parent company, and it's similarly impressive to drive, blending a comfortable ride with surprisingly neat handling.
-Its compact dimensions and responsive steering mean it's particularly good around town, but it doesn't feel out of its depth on faster routes, either.
+Its compact dimensions and responsive steering mean it's particularly good around town, and it doesn't feel out of its depth on faster routes, either.
 The self-charging hybrid system (front- or four-wheel drive can be specified) works smoothly and unobtrusively, too.

 The interior has the quality you'd expect of a premium product, and there are seemingly endless choices of trim level and interior finish that give you lots of control over the look and feel of your interior.
-IT's not the roomiest car, and the boot is rather awkwardly shaped, but Lexus sells bigger cars if you need more practicality.

 8/10